©2001-2022 Tuner Information Center. Permission is hereby

 Kenwood KT-6550 (1978, photo, service manual, circuit board, schematic) search eBay

-This very rare tuner is the same as the KT-6500, but with a "gun-metal" color front panel.
-Typical sale prices on eBay are about the same as for the KT-6500, and one KT-6550 even went for $14 in 9/04 "as is."
+This very rare tuner is the same as the KT-6500, but with a "gun metal" color front panel.
+Typical sale prices on eBay are about the same as for the KT-6500.

-These clunky-looking 4-gang tuners reportedly sound good but don't quite match the performance (or looks) of most of Kenwood's later tuners.
+These clunky-looking 4-gang tuners reportedly sound good, but don't quite match the performance (or looks) of most of Kenwood's later tuners.
 They are also very likely to need at least an alignment, and perhaps repair as well, when found on eBay.
 Both have variable output knobs on the front panel, and the KT-7001 has two levels of muting.
 The KT-7001 claims "4 crystal filters."
 On the back panel, the KT-7001 has one set of RCA jacks for an oscilloscope and another pair to connect a tape deck (we haven't checked the back panel of a KT-7000).
 Our contributor Paul Bigelow finds the "humble" KT-7001 one of his most interesting tuners: "It is early '70s solid state, 4 gangs, and has a mix of *crystal* and LC IF filters and a totally discrete MPX and output stage.
 It really is a reality check: it doesn't have 'stock' (chip) IF, MPX and output stages which, I feel, can generate a certain amount of 'sameness' among tuners.
 The KT-7001 is very much a statement unto itself and I think it sounds very, very good.
 It's not an RF champ but its sensitivity is so great that only a small antenna is needed and that's the secret to using this tuner (at least in a semi-urban environment): keep the antenna short and it will still pick up the weaker stations and not fill the noise floor with the trash from images."
-The KT-7000 usually sells for just $10-50 on eBay (one even went for $1.00 in 11/08); the KT-7001 usually goes for $30-75, with recent highs of $139 in 5/07 for one with upgrades and $130 in 3/08 for a mint one.
-[BF]
+The KT-7000 used to sell for just $10-50 on eBay (one even went for $1.00 in 11/08), but sale prices have trended higher since 2013 to a typical range of $60-100 (with a high of $188 in 3/11).
+The KT-7001 used to go for $30-75, but the more recent range is $90-130 (with a low of $59 in 5/16 and a high of $164 in 11/13).

 Kenwood KT-7020 (1990, photo, German info sheet) search eBay